rbn42/stiler/README.md

 This is a window tiling and navigation tool based on wmctrl and xdotool.
-I tried to imitate the very basic functions of i3-wm.
+It tries to imitate the very basic functions of i3-wm.

 ![](https://raw.githubusercontent.com/wiki/rbn42/stiler/show2.gif)